1. Home

 1. Cooperation with local government agencies in developing and carrying out a school/community disaster plan that includes procedures for building lockdowns when necessary;

-2. Mechanisms for the orderly evacuation of buildings in case of fire or other emergencies;
+2. Mechanisms for the orderly evacuation of buildings in case of fire or other emergencies, ensuring mechanisms include methods of evacuation for those unable to use the general means of egress;

 3. Means to provide as much protection as possible for students at school and on their way to and from school;